EU's Almunia to meet Italy minister, avoids comment on Monte Paschi

-CERNOBBIO, Italy European Competition Commissioner Joaquin Almunia said on Friday he would meet Italy's economy minister to discuss various topics but he declined to comment directly about a state bailout for Monte dei Paschi di Siena (BMPS.MI) which needs EU approval.
+CERNOBBIO, Italy, Sept 6 European Competition Commissioner Joaquin Almunia said on Friday he would meet Italy's economy minister to discuss various topics but he declined to comment directly about a state bailout for Monte dei Paschi di Siena which needs EU approval.

 Almunia spoke to journalists at a business conference in the northern Italian town of Cernobbio where Economy Minister Fabrizio Saccomanni is also expected.